mx101/NotGalaga/DEVELOPMENT.md

 ### 12/5/19
 - 12:00am - Changed so that the bee, moth, and boss galaga images are all loaded in setup(), some additional notes/comments in other areas

+- 12:25am - Started Wave Generator function in ofApp

+- 12:35am - Basic function structure created for above method.
+Now just need the math for what coordinate to start spawning.

+- 12:45am - Added basic wave number display to sideboard